chaoss/wg-evolution/metrics/Code_Changes_Lines.md

 [Comment on Release Candidate](https://github.com/chaoss/wg-evolution/issues/182)

-All lines touched (added / removed) in all changes to the source code during a certain period.
+Sum of the number of lines touched (lines added plus lines removed) in all changes to the source code during a certain period.

 ## Description